bkroggel/luzid/_posts/2017-11-30-A-multi-location-weather-widget-build-for-Uebersicht.md

    (the key needs to be put in quotation marks)
 <span>**NOTE:** A detailed explanation of the various settings can be found [here](https://github.com/bkroggel/wttr#settings)</span>{:.highlighted}

-After everything is installed and the widget is connected to the DarkSky server you already can see the sample weather forecasts for London, Paris and New York.
+After everything is installed correctly and the widget is connected to the DarkSky server you already can see the sample weather forecasts for London, Paris and New York.
 In order to set your own preferred locations you can of course modify the setup.

 1. create an id for your location